samiuljoy/custom_bash_for_termux/Readme.md

   ![screenshot](dotfiles/screenshot2.png)

-## If you like what you see, feel free to support me!, Donate at 1BnLVCw3vDDcEPYMic5H1172zri8xH1V3F .
+## If you like what you see, feel free to support me!
 Enjoy!